phpengine/transform-uk/README.md

 This will kick off a whole load of automated goodness, including Configuring your system with Java (as a Selenium Dependency), Selenium Server, Starting the Server, Ensuring Firefox is installed, Ensuring Behat is installed, and then executing the Behat test Suite for you.

+Everything is written in PHP using configuration by code.